Information for Parents

 Other Support

 The staff at the Specialized Resource Center specialize in arranging accommodations.
-They do not attempt to duplicate services from other Manhattan College offices.
-For instance, the staff does not attempt to advise students on selecting courses, help them find money for college, or provide personal counseling.
-This is because other Manhattan College offices can provide expert support.
+They do not attempt to duplicate services from other Manhattan University offices.
+For instance, the staff does not attempt to advise students on selecting courses, help them find money for university, or provide personal counseling.
+This is because other Manhattan University offices can provide expert support.
 Students can approach the Specialized Resource Center for friendly support on virtually anything, but the staff may need to refer them elsewhere for the best solutions.